 You must provide a proposed methodology for deer population assessment based on dung counting.
 Unless a more accurate method can be proposed for the particular area in question, the method described in Estimating deer abundance in woodlands: the combination plot technique (Forestry Commission Bulletin 128) should form the basis of the assessment.
+Amendments to this guidance are listed below.
 Some variation might be allowed depending on circumstances.